EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

 Getting the tutorial data
 -------------------------

-For the data we use for the full MWA observations you can download the required files from here:
+For the data we use for the full MWA observations, you can download the required files from here:

 `PyFHD Tutorial Data <https://tinyurl.com/pyfhd-tutorial-data>`_